-- Receive offers which take into account their individual circumstances. - Feel confident they can get the grades they need to get into RUL and believe they will successful if they apply. - Are able to meet the academic and portfolio requirements which they need for progression to RUL. - Increased conversion and enrolment from APP applicants to RUL - On course continuation and attainment rates on UG programme at RUL. - Quantitative analysis of data on RUL applications to offers to enrolments for target groups - Quantitative analysis of enrolment rates by target groups - Quantitative analysis of performance for continuation. completion, and attainment data for target groups

-Provide diverse and accessible pathways into Higher Education

-Short term outcomes:

-Applicants from APP groups:

-- Apply to FE and Year 0 courses - Progress to level 4 from FE and Year 0 programmes

-Long term outcomes:

-- Increased conversions to RUL courses

-- Students feel part of the community

-- Students feel they have the skills and knowledge to continue their studies and achieve a good degree outcome.

-- Application numbers to FE and UG courses from target groups - On course continuation and attainment rates on UG programme at RUL.

-- Quantitative analysis of number / percentage of target students enrolling onto UG programmes from FE and Year 0 Foundation programmes. - Quantitative analysis of performance for continuation, completion, and attainment data for target groups - Focus groups with RUL students from target groups on relevant courses.

-Developing pre-enrolment transition support for learners from APP groups

-- Applicants engage with transition support by reading email comms and attending event. - Applicants have an increased awareness of how to access study support and extracurricular opportunities. - Increased continuation and completion rates for targeted learners who engage with transition programme. - Increased knowledge, confidence and understanding Development: of being prepared for HE - measured through prepost questionnaire survey. - Conversion of participants to enrolments at RUL. - Increased knowledge and confidence of access support at RUL - pre-post questionnaire survey. - Increased continuation and completion rates for targeted learners who engage with transition programme.

-- Literature review evidence of what works - Information gathering from RUL students and relevant student facing staff re: gaps in knowledge and objectives of programme

-Process and Implementation evaluation:

-- Data analysis: Number and % of pupils with target characteristics attending programme(T1). - Output analysis: the number of activities delivered.
-(T1)

-- Pre and post activity evaluations & RU Ready Transition programme survey - Quantitative analysis of data on conversion from offer to enrolment for target groups - Quantitative analysis of performance for continuation, completion, and attainment data for target groups - Focus groups with RUL students who have participated in our pre-enrolment transition programme.
+Receive offers which take into account their individual circumstances.
+Feel confident they can get the grades they need to get into RUL and believe they will successful if they apply.
+Are able to meet the academic and portfolio requirements which they need for progression to RUL.
+Increased conversion and enrolment from APP applicants to RUL On course continuation and attainment rates on UG programme at RUL.
+Quantitative analysis of data on RUL applications to offers to enrolments for target groups Quantitative analysis of enrolment rates by target groups Quantitative analysis of performance for continuation, completion, and attainment data for target groups Object terms and accessible pathways into i Short term outcomes: Applicants from APP groups: Apply to FE and Year 0 courses Progress to level 4 from FE and Year 0 programmes Long term outcomes: Increased conversions to RUL courses Students feel part of the community Students feel they have the skills and knowledge to continue their studies and achieve a good degree outcome.
+Application numbers to FE and UG courses from target groups On course continuation and attainment rates on UG programme at RUL.
+Impact assessment: Quantitative analysis of number / percentage of target students enrolling onto UG programmes from FE and Year 0 Foundation programmes.
+Quantitative analysis of performance for continuation, completion, and attainment data for target groups Focus groups with RUL students from target groups on relevant courses.
+Developing pre-enrolment transition support fo r learners from APP groups Applicants engage with transition support by reading email comms and attending event.
+Applicants have an increased awareness of how to access study support and extracurricular opportunities.
+Increased continuation and completion rates for targeted learners who engage with transition programme.
+Increased knowledge, confidence and understanding of being prepared for HE - measured through prepost questionnaire survey.
+Conversion of participants to enrolments at RUL.
+Increased knowledge and confidence of access support at RUL - pre-post questionnaire survey.
+Increased continuation and completion rates for targeted learners who engage with transition programme.
+Development: Literature review - evidence of what works Information gathering from RUL students and relevant student facing staff re: gaps in knowledge and objectives of programme Process and Implementation evaluation: Data analysis: Number and % of pupils with target characteristics attending programme(T1).
+Output analysis: the number of activities delivered.
+(T1) Impact assessment: Pre and post activity evaluations & RU Ready Transition programme survey Quantitative analysis of data on conversion from offer to enrolment for target groups Quantitative analysis of performance for continuation, completion, and attainment data for target groups Focus groups with RUL students who have participated in our pre-enrolment transition programme.

-Marketing and broader student recruitment work

-Participants in our programmes:

-- Understand their skills, abilities and interests and how to develop them. - Feel confident about their future progression options and know how to access further advice and support. - See RUL as a place for them and believe they will fit in - Feel confident applying and gaining a place at RUL. - Increased academic self-efficacy, knowledge and understanding of HE and careers within the creative industries - measured through pre-post questionnaire survey. - Increased application numbers from attendees to RUL - Increased conversion to enrolment from event attendees to RUL
+Pa • • rticipants in our programmes: Understand their skills, abilities and interests and how to develop them.
+Feel confident about their future progression options and know how to access further advice and support.
+See RUL as a place for them and believe they will fit in • Increased academic self-efficacy, knowledge and understanding of HE and careers within the creative industries - measured through pre-post questionnaire survey.
+Increased application numbers from attendees to RUL Increased conversion to enrolment from event attendees to RU Dev • Imp • Velopment: Partnership agreements reviewed annually with school SMT and careers lead - through surveys and/or meetings Pact assessment: Pre and post activity evaluations (analysed within HEAT) End of project Teacher survey exploring content and impact on participants' knowledge and skills development • they will fit in Feel confident applying and gaining a place at RUL. attendees to RUL • Quantitative analysis of data on RUL applications and enrolments